EpicEric/ilo-toki/README.md

 ## Features / ijo lon

-All of the following features are currently WIP.
-They are integrated into the persistence scripts and API, but are not yet available through a front-end.

 - Filter by [jan Pije's lessons](http://tokipona.net/tp/janpije/okamasona.php) if you are learning along.
-- Choose between translating English to Toki Pona, or the other way around, for dynamic studies.
+- Choose between translating English to Toki Pona or the other way around.
 - Found an error?
 Improve the original sentences on Tatoeba.

 ## Status / tenpo lon